 A detail scaled drawing of the reinforcement and the holes drilled for the bearing anchor rods shall be provided in the plans, see Figure 10.9.1.
 The detail drawing shall include all reinforcement that may interfere with the drilling operation, the reinforcement spacing and the clearances of the reinforcement to the edge of the cap and the future holes.

 10.10 Concrete Shoulder Barrier Transition

-A Concrete Shoulder Barrier Transition shall be used upstream of a high wall abutment, even if the shoulder width is not transitioning
+A Concrete Shoulder Barrier Transition shall be used upstream of a high wall abutment or MSE wall abutment when adjacent to the shoulder, even if the shoulder width is not transitioning